 The Working Group should leverage industry performance improvement programs, such as our Responsible Care program, through increased regulatory recognition.
 Doing so would help improve how the federal government oversees the management of chemical safety and security.

-ACC strongly supports the efforts under the EO to address improved coordination among agencies that possess pertinent safety and security information and encourages collaboration with local first responders and emergency planning committees.
-We believe that any proposal concerning enhanced information sharing must address the real world concerns that sensitive facility security information or confidential business information, if provided broadly, could be used by those who wish to do us harm and potentially jeopardize the safety and security of our communities.
-ACC recommends that the Working Group look closely at existing information sharing programs, both regulatory and voluntary, and identify information sharing deficiencies raised by recent incidents and develop recommendations to address the deficiencies.
+- The EO must improve coordination among agencies that possess pertinent safety and security information and encourage collaboration with local first responders.
+The Working Group should look closely at existing information sharing programs, both regulatory and voluntary, and identify information sharing deficiencies raised by recent incidents and develop recommendations to address the deficiencies.

 - To fulfill the EO’s directive to modernize regulations, any reviews of existing chemical safety and security programs must be transparent and include all stakeholders to ensure that risks are considered in the context of real-world factors.